E006 - How your voice can bring you confidence and joy

 "My voice brings me confidence and joy."

-So that's our logical side, that's our analytical side, it deals with the known.
-And this other side of our brain, which deals with the intuitive, the unknown the more creative side, also regulates singing.
-So I like to think that, if we're going to express completely, that we want to do both hemispheres and teach our body and being to sing and move between speaking and making sense, and then making no sense and singing and being lyrical and beautiful and emotional and all the things.
+So the other side of our brain, the right side, deals with the intuitive, the unknown, the more creative side, and it also regulates singing.
+So expressing this holistically, we want to do use both hemispheres and teach our body and being to sing and move between speaking and making sense, and then making no sense and singing and being lyrical and beautiful and emotional and all the things.

 "My voice brings me confidence and joy."

-So the last thing is really a mindshit-- a mind-shit (erk, let's try that again).
-So the last thing is a beautiful mindset shift for those of you who are not sure, which is:
+And the last thing is a beautiful mindset shift for those of you who are not sure, which is:

 "I can sing beautifully in tune."

 I have yet to experience a single person who can't learn how to sing in tune.
 The amazing thing is is that you can learn how to sing in tune and you can learn how to do it consistently.
-I always refer to those people who got thrown out of the birthday party at age six, or 12 or whenever they stopped singing.
-Someone told them that they can't or shouldn't sing, and it's actually a lie.
-In the private sessions that I do, usually within 10 minutes, people start singing and they start experiencing their voices in a way that is, "oh actually it's just my voice and it's beautiful just the way it is."
-And to that end, the best thing that you can do is go to my humming video or start humming every morning, so you have some time with your voice where it's expressing, it's being 'not logical'.
-It's exercising itself, it's a five minute humming practice every morning and it's just a time for your voice to be able to come out without judgment.
+I always refer to those people who got thrown out of the birthday party at age six or 12 or whenever they stopped singing.
+Someone would have told them that they can't or shouldn't sing, and it's absolutely not true.
+In the private sessions that I do, usually within 10 minutes people start singing and experience their voices in a way that is, "Oh actually it's just my voice, and it's beautiful just the way it is."
+And to that end, the best thing that you can do is check out my humming video and start humming every morning, so you have some time with your voice just expressing and not being "logical."
+It's a five minute humming practice every morning for your voice to come out without judgment.
+So just a little bit of magical one-on-one time with your voice.